Overwhelmed and exhausted.

 I really can't add much to what people have already told you.
 We've all been where you are at right now, overwhelmed, crying over a furbaby.
 It's okay to feel overwhelmed.
 There's a lot of information out there.
 It does settle down after that initial information overload.
 You'll get better at handling the sugar dance.
 And this is a fantastic group of people who will support you and Webster every step on the way.

-Websterthecat Member
+Websterthecat said:

 Thank you for the kind words.